csmall/rnms/docs/traps.rst

 SNMP Traps
 ==========
-SNMP traps are messages that are sent from SNMP Agents, such as routers or servers to a SNMP Manager, such as Rosenberg NMS.
+SNMP traps are messages that are sent from SNMP Agents, such as routers or servers to a SNMP Manager, such as RoseNMS.

 For the purposes of how they are handled, a trap has the following fields: